 \subsection{UCI datasets}

-We now revisit the experiments in Section~\ref{sec:motivation-exp}, focusing on evaluating our methodology for robust predictive inference.
-Throughout these experiments, to illustrate the various issues at play, we fix the desired robustness level $\rho = .01$, corresponding (approximately) to the median chi-squared divergence between the natural and tilted empirical distributions across the nine data sets and values of the tilting parameter $a$.
+We revisit the experiments in Section~\ref{sec:motivation-exp}, focusing on evaluating our methodology for robust predictive inference.
+Our goal here is to show that when our estimate of the amount of shift is comparable to the actual amount of shift, our methodology delivers coverage without inflating prediction sets too much.
+Accordingly, throughout these experiments, we fix the desired robustness level $\rho = .01$, corresponding (approximately) to the median chi-squared divergence between the natural and tilted empirical distributions across the nine data sets and values of the tilting parameter $a$.
 We therefore expect Algorithm~\ref{alg:rho-selection-procedure}, which emphasizes robustness to worst-case shifts, to restore the coverage level for the tiltings from Section~\ref{sec:motivation-exp} that possess (roughly) this level of shift.

 Figure \ref{fig:cvgs_only_chisq} presents the results for the chi-squared divergence (the results for the Kullback-Leibler divergence are similar).
 Although not perfect, we see that the methodology often restores validity for the shifts from Section~\ref{sec:motivation-exp}.
-In particular, we see clearly improved performance over the standard conformal methodology on the abalone, delta ailerons, kinematics, puma, and airfoil datasets (\cf\ Figure~\ref{fig:cvgs_only_std}); indeed, on all of these datasets, our methodology consistently yields average coverage above the nominal level, whereas standard conformal fails to do so on all of these datasets.
-In line with our expectations, the chi-squared divergence between the natural and shifted distributions is roughly in the expected range for each of these datasets (the divergence values are .03, .02, .04, .05, and 3.65, respectively), while the level of divergence for the remaining datasets (ailerons---which still covers---banking, and Boston and California housing) is higher.
+We see clearly improved performance over the standard conformal methodology on the abalone, delta ailerons, kinematics, puma, and airfoil datasets (compare to Figure~\ref{fig:cvgs_only_std}).
+On all of these datasets, the robust methodology consistently yields average coverage above the nominal level, while standard conformal fails to cover on each of the datasets.
+Treating the test sample as truth, we evaluate the median chi-squared divergence between these natural and shifted distributions across values of the tilting parameter $a$; the divergence values are .03, .02, .04, .05, and 3.65, respectively, while the level of divergence for the remaining datasets (ailerons---which still covers---banking, and Boston and California housing) is roughly twice as large, which explains the loss in coverage.
 We note in passing that in other experiments we omit for brevity, the trends above hold for other types of shifts.